JKTKops/Haskell-Tutorials/README.md

     1) Useful existing, but less important typeclasses like Semigroup, Monoid, Traversable, Foldable, etc.
     2) Language extensions: BangPatterns, OverloadedStrings, ExistentialQuantification, LambdaCase, GeneralizedNewtypeDeriving, etc.
     3) More discussion of monads

-3) A separate theoretical, but hopefully simple and intuition-focused treatment of the math behind the language
-    1) Built heavily off of Bartosz Milewski's [Category Theory for Progammers](https://bartoszmilewski.com/2014/10/28/category-theory-for-programmers-the-preface/)
-    2) Types as a category (this is more involved than it may seem and will cover several videos)
-    3) The universal construction
-    4) (Endo)functors on the category of types, natural transformations, and the relation to Haskell Functors
-    5) Categorical monads and Kleisli categories
-    6) The Curry-Howard Correspondence

 This repository contains (will contain) planning for the contents of videos, including possibly scripts and prepared code.
 In the future, it may also contain common code that appears in many useful functions (idioms) as the HaskellWiki idioms page only provides some specific solutions to some relatively obscure problems.